rachelschipull/SneakyCalc/README.md

 Added the hover state for the buttons.

-Includes a secret code button for interested viewers.
+Includes a secret code for interested viewers.

 ## Design template

-Used the design template provided by Leon Noel and followed the class with Mayanwolfe to complete the project.
+Used the design template provided by Leon Noel and followed the calculator stream with Mayanwolfe to complete the project.

 ## Issues to address